mycelium noun (pl.mycelia) biology

-the vegetative part of a fungus, consisting of a network of fine white filaments (hyphae).
+the vegetative part of a fungus, consisting of a network of fine filaments (hyphae).

 mid 19th cent.: modern Latin, from Greek mukēs ‘fungus’, on the pattern of epithelium.

-The mycelia of the world’s fungus connect the living things of the forest and play a critical role in the cycle of life.
+The mycelia of the world’s fungus connect the living things and play a critical role in the cycle of life.
 The Mycelium is a space for developing outreach education, posting scientific resources and sharing fun and functional fungi ecology!

 What are fungi?